johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

     the length of the payload in octets.
 For the No-Transport option, this value MUST be 0 as there is no payload.

 When an authoritative server receives a query containing the EDNS(0) No-Transport option, it SHOULD NOT include any OTS Hints in the response, regardless of whether it would normally do so based on the conditions described in Section 3.1.

-This option provides a clean way for recursive resolvers to opt out of receiving transport signals, which may be useful in scenarios where:
+This option provides a clean way for resolvers to opt out of receiving transport signals, which may be useful in scenarios where:

-* The recursive resolver has already established transport preferences for a particular authoritative server
+* The resolver has already established transport preferences for a particular authoritative server
-* The recursive resolver does not support or does not want to use alternative transports
+* The resolver does not support or does not want to use alternative transports
-* The recursive resolver wants to minimize response sizes
+* The resolver wants to minimize response sizes
-* The recursive resolver is operating in an environment where transport signals are not needed or desired
+* The resolver is operating in an environment where transport signals are not needed or desired

 The No-Transport option is designed to be a simple, lightweight mechanism that can be used to disable transport signaling without affecting the normal operation of DNS resolution.

 ## **3.2\.
 Format of the OTS Hint**